By John Turney

 Peyton Manning wore something similar as well:

 Mike Garrett seemed to have a T-Bar added to a common Riddell RI220 2-bar mask.
-The Chiefs equipment manager was very creative with masks that combine two masks for players like Otis Taylor and Morris Stroud.
+The Chiefs equipment manager was very creative with masks that combined two masks for players like Otis Taylor and Morris Stroud.

 Fred "The Hammer" Williamson had a Riddell No. RI210 and a No. RI220 to form a 3-bar look.